eleanorlutz/aedes-aegypti-2019/README.md

   - **b**.
 Department of Biochemistry, University of Washington, Box 357350, Seattle, WA 98195, USA
   - **†** To whom all correspondence should be addressed</sup>

-This paper was originally submitted to BioRxiv on March 21, 2019.
+This paper was originally submitted to BioRxiv on March 21, 2019, and was revised for an official submission to Proceedings of the Royal Society B on June 25, 2019.
 Data collected and analyzed in this manuscript can currently be found in this [Google Drive folder](https://drive.google.com/drive/folders/1I2kDHNNdvXw6LSiaCOCeElc4iEj74Iu1?usp=sharing) and will be moved to a permanent repository during manuscript submission and review.
 A brief explanation or visualization of each code file is provided below.

 ### Figure Generation Code:
 #### F_plot_figure_1.ipynb